-26Terms of Appointment of Robert B. Zoellick as President of the International Bank for Reconstruction and Development, June 29, 2007, p.
+&lt;sup>29 Terms of Appointment of Robert B. Zoellick as President of the International Bank for Reconstruction and Development, June 29, 2007, p.
 2.

-27In May 2006, the IMF adopted a new policy for staff on post-Fund employment to limit the scope for conflicts of interest arising from negotiations for employment outside the Fund (see "Conflicts of Interest-Post-Fund Employment," IMF Staff Bulletin No. 06/4, May 10, 2006).
-This policy augments the IMF Code of Conduct for Staff, which stipulates that ". . . staff members who separate from the IMF should not use or disclose confidential information known to them by reason of their service with the IMF and should not contact former colleagues to obtain confidential information."
+&lt;sup>30 In May 2006, the IMF adopted a new policy for staff on post-Fund employment to limit the scope for conflicts of interest arising from negotiations for employment outside the Fund (see "Conflicts of Interest- Post-Fund Employment", IMF Staff Bulletin No. 06/4, May 10, 2006).
+This policy augments the IMF Code of Conduct for Staff, which stipulates that "...staff members who separate from the IMF should not use or disclose confidential information known to them by reason of their service with the IMF and should not contact former colleagues to obtain confidential information".

-28The current Managing Director's contract is available at www.imf.org/external/np/sec/pr/2007/pr07245.htm.

-approval, apply for or accept any public or private employment or position.29 The MD is also required, if he wishes to resign, to "give the Fund reasonable advance notice of his decision."
+&lt;sup>31 The current Managing Director's contract is available at </www.imf.org/external/np/sec/pr/2007/pr07245.htm> if he wishes to resign, to "give the Fund reasonable advance notice of his decision."
 If the Managing Director decides to seek political office, his immediate offer of resignation is required.